taltman/taltman.github.io/_posts/2020-08-07-goodwill-covidiots.md

 ---
 layout: post
-title: "COVIDiots at SF GoodWill
+title: "COVIDiots at SF GoodWill"
 ---

 I don't normally like complaining on the Internet, but I felt that